flatironinstitute/finufft/docs/cex.rst

 .. warning::
    - Without the ``finufft_default_opts`` call, options may take on arbitrary values which may cause a crash.
-   - This usage is new as of version 1.2: ``opts`` is passed as a pointer in both places.
+   - Note that, as of version 2.0, ``opts`` is passed as a pointer in both places.

 See ``examples/simple1d1.cpp`` for a simple full working demo of the above, including a test of the math.
 If you instead use single-precision arrays, replace the tag ``finufft`` by ``finufftf`` in each command; see ``examples/simple1d1f.cpp``.